mit-mc-clas12/documentation/README.md

 - change   scripts_baseDir  = "/group/clas12/SubMit" to relative path
 - remove "#" from the scard in mysql (note: this may break things?)
 - add a test for each single generators
+- test release cycle and perfect it
+- ability to add suffix to output dir
+- change testRelease to the Submit line has the debug more (for example to use CLAS12OCR)

 ## Long term todos: